Best Linux Network Troubleshooting Tools

 Pros:

-• Available cross-platform for Windows, Linux, and Unix operating systems
+• Cross-Platform Compatibility: Available on various platforms, including Windows, Linux, and Unix operating systems, offering broad usability.

 Cons: